samsja/samsja.github.io/docs/blogs/cot/blog.md

   - toc
 ---

-# What I don’t like about chains of tough and why language is a bottleneck to reasoning.
+# What I don’t like about chains of tough and why language is a bottleneck to efficient reasoning.

+**20 may, 2023**

+---

 What I don’t like about chains of tough (in its current form) and why language is a bottleneck to reasoning (in the way it is used in 2023 autoregressive LLM).